-The Grand Trunk Pacific Railway was built along the Skeena in 1914, but bypassed Port Essington and instead terminated at Prince Rupert.
-The rail supplanted riverboat commerce and the town quickly declined.
-At the beginning of World War II the Japanese-Canadians were forcibly removed to internment camps and by 1950 all the canneries had closed.
+The Grand Trunk Pacific Railway was built along the north bank of the Skeena in 1914, but bypassed Port Essington and instead terminated at Prince Rupert.
+With the completion of the railway, Port Essington’s importance in the river trade quickly declined.
+With modern fishing techniques, the supply of fish diminished, and the fishing boundaries were steadily shifted down the river to give the salmon a better chance of survival.
+The up-river canneries closed one by one and the three at Port Essington slowly disintegrated from neglect.
+A few families and fishermen occupied scattered homes until World War II when Japanese-Canadians were forcibly removed to internment camps.
+By 1950, all the canneries had closed.
 What remained of the town succumbed to fires in 1961 and 1965.
 Read more here and here.
 Explore more of Port Essington and the Skeena River here: